• Skip to main content

 What does “mori” mean in Japanese?

-There are some homophones in Japanese, but native speakers say “mori” usually to mean ‘forest’ in Japanese.
+There are some homophones, but native speakers say “mori” normally to mean ‘forest’ in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail based on its kanji expression.
+In this blog post, however, I will explain this word in detail based on its kanji character.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “mori” more clearly.
+My explanations would help Japanese learners understand “mori” more clearly.
 Then, let’s get started!

 Contents